herrkraatz/react-unit-testing/README.md

 ## <a id="chapter3"></a>3.
 Integration Tests between React Component and the Redux State

-In the previous Unit Tests you might have discovered some Integration Tests already (see `CommentBox Component`):
+In the `CommentBox Component` and `CommentList Component` you might have discovered some Integration Tests already.

+Let's have a look at `CommentBox Component`:

 ### Mocha/Chai: